williazz/chess/README.md

 # Chess!

-> This is a multiplayer chess game!
+> This is a multiplayer chess game with a live chat feature!

 ### Installing